 Bilateral Oophorectomy on Imaging Biomarkers of Alzheimer's and Cerebrovascular Diseases

 Investigators in the Mayo Clinic SCORE on Sex Differences are testing the hypothesis that imaging biomarkers of Alzheimer's disease and cerebrovascular disease pathophysiology will differ in women who had both ovaries and fallopian tubes removed (bilateral salpingo-oophorectomy, or BSO) before reaching menopause, compared with an age-matched referent cohort of women who did not undergo premenopausal BSO.
-Further, the team hypothesizes that this difference will be modulated by the APOE genotype.
+Further, the team hypothesizes that this difference will be modulated by the apolipoprotein E (APOE) genotype.

 This study provides a unique opportunity to clarify how abrupt ovarian hormonal disruption affects the long-term risk of cognitive decline and dementia through imaging biomarkers of early pathology.
 For women considering BSO for cancer prophylaxis, the findings will provide critical insights to help guide their health care decisions.